hkfoster/vanilla-unorphanize/README.md

 ### How it Works

-Vanilla Unorphanize will take the supplied selector(s) `new unorphanize( 'selector, selector' );` and replace the last space with a `&nbsp;`, preventing an [orphan](http://en.wikipedia.org/wiki/Widows_and_orphans) from occurring.
+Vanilla Unorphanize will take the supplied selector(s) `new unorphanize( 'selector, selector' );` and replace the last space with a `&nbsp;` preventing an [orphan](http://en.wikipedia.org/wiki/Widows_and_orphans) from occurring.
 All without disturbing any inner HTML elements.

 #### Basic Usage